elixir-lang/elixir/lib/elixir/pages/Library Guidelines.md

 it allows `use MyLib` to run *any* code into the `MyApp` module.
 For someone reading the code, it is impossible to assess the impact that `use MyLib` has in a module without looking at the implementation of `__using__`.

-The following code is much clearer:
+The following code is clearer:

 ```elixir
 defmodule MyApp do